Blow (film): Plot

 All goes well with George's newfound civilian life for five years, until Mirtha organizes a 38th birthday party for him.
-Many of his former drug associates attend, including Derek, who reveals that Diego eventually cut him out as well.
+Many of his former drug associates attend, including Derek, who reveals that Diego cut him out as well.
 The FBI and DEA raid the party and arrest George.
 He becomes a fugitive, and his bank account—heretofore under Manuel Noriega's protection in Panama—is seized by Noriega.
 One night, he and Mirtha get into a fight while driving.
 They are pulled over by police and Mirtha tells them George is a fugitive and has stashed a kilogram of cocaine in his trunk.
-He is sent to jail for three years, Mirtha divorces him, and takes custody of their nine-year-old daughter, Kristina Sunshine Jung.
+He is sent to jail for three years.
+During his term, Mirtha divorces him and takes custody of their nine-year-old daughter, Kristina Sunshine Jung.

 Upon his release, George struggles to maintain his relationship with his daughter.
 He promises Kristina a vacation in California and seeks one last deal to garner enough money for the trip.
 George completes a deal with former accomplices but learns too late that the deal had been set up by the FBI and DEA, with Dulli and Derek having leaked the nature and location of the action in exchange for pardons for their involvement in his prior action.
 George is sentenced to 60 years at Otisville Correctional Facility in upstate New York.
 He explains in the end that neither the sentence nor the betrayal bothered him, but that he can never forgive himself for having to break a promise to his daughter.

 While in prison, George requests a furlough to see his dying father, Fred.
 His mother denies the request.
 George records a final message to Fred, recounting his memories of working with his father, his run-ins with the law, and finally, too late, his understanding of what Fred meant when he said that money is not "real".
 An old man in prison, George imagines that his daughter finally comes to visit him.
 She slowly fades away as a guard calls for George.
-The film concludes with notes indicating that Jung will not be eligible for parole until 2015, and that his daughter has yet to visit him.
+The film concludes with notes indicating that Jung will not be eligible for parole until 2015 and that his daughter has yet to visit him.